Disclosure: I received this complimentary product through the Homeschool Review Crew

-The books that were included in the rabbit trails resources were books that reflected a more truthful look at time periods covered in the Early American Intermediate Pack .
-The landing of the pilgrim’s story tells the same story of the Pilgrims landing on American soil to escape religious freedom from Europe.
-This story is misinformation when in reality the Pilgrims did not come from Europe they actually came from Holland where they were free to live and practice their religion as they pleased and the only reason why the left is because they didn’t like that the Holland culture was influencing their children.
+The books that were included in the rabbit trails resources were books that reflected a more truthful look at time periods covered in the Early American Intermediate Pack.
+The landing of the pilgrim story tells the same story as the Pilgrim’s landing on American soil to escape religious freedom from Europe.
+This story is misinformation when in reality the Pilgrims did not come from Europe they actually came from Holland where they were free to live and practice their religion as they pleased and the only reason why they left is that they didn’t like that the Holland culture was influencing their children.
 There were other issues I found with these lessons.

 We received the October box from Owl Crate Jr if you aren’t familiar with the Owl Crate Jr is a monthly box subscription for middle-grade readers ages 8-12 years.
 Each box is carefully crafted with a customized book cover sleeve just for Owl Crate Jr subscribers.

 October’s Owl Crate Jr box theme is the Science is Magic.
 The book of the month is a signed copy of Amira & Hamza The War to Save the Worlds by Samira Ahmed.
 Inside this wonderful magical box includes hands-on activities for your reader related to the monthly theme.